-Learn more about the three AURORA programs
+Learn more about the AURORA programs:

 ORION Wilderness Experience

 ORION (KINES 089 — Student Wilderness Experience) is our longest-running program of 19 years and is based at Penn State’s University Park campus.
 Two sessions are available for first-year students coming to University Park campus, and one summer session is available for incoming students admitted to all other Penn State campuses.
 Students go on a hiking adventure on central Pennsylvania trails for five days.
-Students in ORION LEAP and ORION for Penn State campuses other than University Park will have an additional day canoeing on a local river or time spent on Penn State’s high-ropes course.

 URSA Urban Service Experience